putaindecode/putaindecode.io/content/en/articles/js/es2015/const-let-var.md

 ```

 JavaScript engine will read all `var` declarations and virtually move those at
-the start of the scope of your function.
+the start of your function scope.

-`let` and `const` do not benefit of this hoisting mechanism, which can create
+`let` and `const` do not benefit from variable hoisting, and therefore can
-TDZ (Temporal Dead Zone) issues.
-Variable declaration is not moved, so you might
+create TDZ (Temporal Dead Zone) issues; these occur when a variable does not
-encounter situation where a variable does not exist yet.
-That's the TDZ
+exist yet.

 ```js
 function fn() {